 The organic-approved enzymes we use in our cheeses are not genetically engineered.
 Microbial enzymes are a substitute for calf rennet and serve the function of curdling the milk during the cheese-making process.

-Horizon Organic Milk with DHA Omega-3 products have the same fresh, creamy and delicious taste all Horizon Organic milk is known for.
+Horizon organic milk with DHA Omega-3 has the same fresh, creamy and delicious taste all Horizon milk is known for.

 Homogenized milk can still be organic.
 Homogenization is simply the process of breaking up and dispersing milkfat, which results in smooth, drinkable milk with a uniform texture.
 We homogenize our milk so that the butterfat, or cream, does not rest at the top of the milk.
 The process allows us to offer a variety of fat levels and does not impact the organic qualities of our milk.

 The date on the package is called the sell-by date.
 Generally, Horizon products will stay fresh for approximately seven days beyond this date, provided they have been refrigerated properly and kept unopened.
 Products opened before the sell-by date should be refrigerated at all times and should stay fresh for approximately seven days after opening.
 Horizon’s single serve products are specially processed to stay fresh for extended periods without refrigeration.
 Once opened, single serves must be refrigerated and can be expected to remain fresh for seven days.